abdulhaseeb2/kargo-demo-gitops/readme.md

 # Instructions

-Distributed Kargo lab on two kind clusters on your cloned GitOps repo
+Distributed Kargo lab to test sharding on two kind clusters on a GitOps repo.

 ## Prerequisites